Will Solar Panels Work in the Winter?

 A 2kW system working at peak efficiency should be capable of generating up to 1,700kW units a year, while a larger 4kW system will provide as much as 3,400kWh of solar energy.

 To determine if your roof is suitable and what size system would best fit your requirements, you must get advice from a professional solar installer.
 They will be able to advise you about the cost to install solar panels and the potential ROI.
-We only work with MCS accredited solar companies who will provide you with up to three quotes for free and with no obligation.
+We only work with MCS certified (or equivalent) solar companies who will provide you with up to three quotes for free and with no obligation.

 If you can say yes to the following then solar energy could well be right for you.